open-xchange/appsuite-middleware/documentation/components/database/connection_encryption.md

 * client-cert.pem
 * client-key-pem

-Note: You can generate the certificates on the client too but keep in mind to use the same CA certificate.
-If you don't your connections will fail with an generic "CommunicationLinkFailure".
+Note: You can generate the certificates on the client, too, but keep in mind to use the same CA certificate.
+If you don't, your connections will fail with a generic `CommunicationLinkFailure`.

 ### Test with local client
 Before you configure the Middleware to use SSL you should test if the configuration.
 Therefore run e.g.:

 ```
-mysql -uopenexchange -p -h10.50.0.170 --ssl-mode=VERIFY_CA --ssl-ca=/opt/openexchange/etc/ssl/ca-cert.pem --ssl-cert=/opt/openexchange/etc/ssl/client-cert.pem \
+mysql -uopenexchange -p -h10.50.0.170 --ssl-mode=VERIFY_CA --ssl-ca=/opt/openexchange/etc/ssl/database/ca-cert.pem --ssl-cert=/opt/openexchange/etc/ssl/database/client-cert.pem \
-      --ssl-key=/opt/openexchange/etc/ssl/client-key.pem
+      --ssl-key=/opt/openexchange/etc/ssl/database/client-key.pem
 ```

 It is possible to use a connection without client certificates, too: